 Russia’s borders with Europe

 Russia shares its western borders with eight European countries, including six Schengen members (of which five are full EU members).
 In the north, it borders Norway, Finland, Estonia, and Latvia; the Russian Baltic exclave of Kaliningrad also borders Poland and Lithuania.
-These six borders can basically be crossed wherever the roads and railways cross them; if travelling by bus or train, crossing in to or out from Russia and these six countries should be straightforward enough.
+Travelling by road or rail, crossing in to or out from Russia and these six countries should be straightforward enough.
 The short Norwegian border has just a single crossing on the road between Kirkenes and Murmansk – but what a border to be crossing!
 The northernmost border crossing in the world and the very definition of remote.

-As for Ukraine, parts of the Russia-Ukraine border are under dispute and have been a live conflict zone for the last couple of years.
-Other than the Moscow – Kiev train, you should probably not be going anywhere near this border for the foreseeable future.
+As for Ukraine, parts of the Russia-Ukraine border are still a conflict zone so you should probably not be going anywhere near this border for the foreseeable future, other than on the Moscow-Kiev train (which is presently suspended due to covid anyway)

 From St Petersburg, trains run to Helsinki (Finland), Tallinn (Estonia), and Riga (Latvia).
 From Moscow, trains run to Helsinki, Riga, Tallinn, Minsk (Belarus, and on to Poland and Germany), Vilnius (Lithuania, via Minsk and on to Kaliningrad), and Kiev.
 Local trains also run between Poland and Kaliningrad.

-There’s also a ferry operating between St Petersburg and Helsinki, Stockholm, and Tallinn, which you can book online here
+There’s also travel by ship between St Petersburg and Helsinki, Stockholm, and Tallinn, which you can book online here

 Russia’s borders with Asia